RedFireSoftwareEntertainment/AZOS-GNU-Linux/CONTRIBUTING.md

 1. Ensure you meet our quality standards (See below)
 2. Update the README.md with details of changes if needed (for example a new major feature)
 3. Do not change versioning.
-Only Red Fire Software ENtertainment may change the versioning.
+Only Red Fire Software Entertainment may change the versioning.
-4. Pull Requests may only be merged by Red Fire Software Entertainment or other project maintainers.
+5. Pull Requests may only be merged by Red Fire Software Entertainment or other project maintainers.

 ## Quality Standards